 Manuscript.
-Three copies of the manuscript, which must be in English or French (with an English summary) should be accompanied by a letter signed by all the authors and together with artwork submitted to:
+Three copies of the manuscript, which must be in English, should be accompanied by a letter signed by all the authors and together with artwork submitted to:

+The Editor

-The Editor Journal of Helminthology International Institute of Parasitology 395A Hatfield Road St Albans, Herts AL4 0XU, UK.
+Journal of Helminthology

+International Institute of Parasitology

+395A Hatfield Road

+St Albans, Herts

+AL4 0XU, UK.